Shipwrecks are among the most atmospheric of our monuments, partly because they have an air of mystery and are often inaccessible.

-The first is a mid 17th century wreck with cannon, carrying a cargo from North Africa, unusual enough in itself, and perhaps evidence of the ‘Barbary corsairs’ which sailed as far north as Iceland at the time.
+The first is a mid-17th century wreck with a cannon, carrying cargo from North Africa, unusual enough and perhaps evidence of the ‘Barbary corsairs’ which sailed as far north as Iceland.

 2. Grace Dieu

-The size, location, and style of construction of a ‘very old’ wreck reported at Bursledon, Hampshire, in 1859 were important clues to its identity.
+The size, location, and construction style of a ‘very old’ wreck reported at Bursledon, Hampshire, in 1859 were important clues to its identity.

-Surviving records pointed to the Grace Dieu, a ‘great ship’ built for Henry V in 1418, moored in the River Hamble, and struck by lightning in 1439, then broken up.
+Surviving records pointed to the Grace Dieu, a ‘great ship’ built for Henry V in 1418, moored in the River Hamble, struck by lightning in 1439, and then broken up.
 Who knows, perhaps there were sightings between then and 1859?

 3. Mary Rose

 Some evidence for the wreck was nearly lost for good.
-Sir Anthony Browne, master of the King’s horses, commissioned some wall paintings shortly afterwards for Cowdray House, Sussex, one of which showed the wreck among the battle.
+Sir Anthony Browne, master of the King’s horses, commissioned some wall paintings shortly afterwards for Cowdray House, Sussex, one of which showed the wreck during the battle.

 4. Great Storm of 1703

 From a storm that affected the entire country, three shipwrecks identified through their naval connections – Northumberland, Restoration, and Stirling Castle – lie among the Goodwin Sands off Kent.
-It is rare for groups of associated wrecks to be found, and rarer still for a group associated with a nationwide weather event to be identified in such a small area.
+It is rare for groups of associated wrecks to be found and rarer still for a group associated with a nationwide weather event to be identified in such a small area.

-We don’t know how many ships were lost in the storm, because smaller craft such as fishing vessels were less ‘newsworthy’ than warships.
-However, a few of these were included in a book on the storm published in 1704 by Daniel Defoe, who would go on to write the most famous shipwreck novel of all time, Robinson Crusoe.
+We don’t know how many ships were lost in the storm because smaller craft, such as fishing vessels, were less ‘newsworthy’ than warships.
+However, a few of these were included in a book on the storm published in 1704 by Daniel Defoe, who would write the most famous shipwreck novel of all time, ‘Robinson Crusoe’.

-5. Minehead wreck, late 18th-early 19th century
+5. Minehead wreck, late 18th to early 19th century

 It is still not always possible to establish the identity of wrecks in the inter-tidal zone, which may appear and disappear regularly or be discovered following a storm eroding sand from a beach.

 6. U8, 1915 (image below of U-118)

 For cargo vessels, so many ships of the same type were lost to the same war causes in the same areas on the same routes, carrying the same cargo, that it can be very difficult to distinguish between them.

-When divers first discovered the German submarine U8 they found it was older than the majority of First World War U-boats sunk around the Straits of Dover.
-It was possible to narrow it down to one of the pre-war U5 class, of which only four were built.
+When divers first discovered the German submarine U8, they found it was older than most First World War U-boats sunk around the Straits of Dover.
+It was possible to narrow it down to one of the pre-war U5 classes, of which only four were built.